PlumpMath/busdash/README.md

 Super-simple dashboard to use the [MTA Bus Time API](http://bustime.mta.info/wiki/Developers/SIRIIntro) to display one thing and one thing only:

-"When is the next bus coming to my local stop?"
+"When are the next buses coming to my local stops?"